When’s the last time you had a truly phenomenal I’m-going-to-cry-these-are-so-good waffle? WAFFLES ARE UNDERRATED! Why don’t we make them more often??

 So all super basic ingredients, but like I said—it’s the ratio that matters.
 Make sure you add a dose of cinnamon for flavor and for a little necessary sweetness, a little brown sugar.
 If an unrefined sugar sounds better to you, I’ve tried these with coconut sugar, honey, and maple syrup.
 All very good.
 Especially the maple syrup—you get extra extra maple flavor in your stack!

 And now it’s your turn to enjoy waffles for breakfast.
 Go crazy and add strawberry sauce, raspberry sauce, blueberry sauce, lemon curd, or even whipped cream on top.
+If you need a little something savory on the side, enjoy your stack with a batch of breakfast egg muffins.
 Anything goes!Print

 Here’s how to make fluffy whole wheat waffles with easy, healthy ingredients.
 Best way to start your morning!